BryanJ1ang/chess-spring/README.md

 - JavaScript

 ## Features
-- Singleplayer mode against AI opponent
+- Singleplayer mode against an AI opponent
-  - Supports numerous concurrent games, subject to the server's capacity (stress testing not yet conducted).
+  - Supports multiple concurrent games
 - Real-time online multiplayer (play against your friend)
-  - Note: multiplayer currently only supports 1 single game at a time.
-Any client that selects multiplayer will be connected to the same game.
-(Game is refreshed when a single client disconnects)
 - Server-side game logic and validation

 ## Near Future Plans
 There's a lot of possibilities for expanding on this project.
-The top priority is to finish the multiplayer capabilities of the project.
-The only reason why my multiplayer only supports 1 game at time currently is that I need to implement the process for creating and joining different games.
-Aside from that, there are several possibilities for future improvement.

-- Implement the process for creating and joining different multiplayer games
+There are several possibilities for future improvement.

 - Strengthening the Chess engine
 - Incorporating an opening book for users to practice different strategies (basically a list of different moves in the initial stages of a Chess game that have been deeply studied)